Nicolas Cage Warns Young Actors About AI

 Cage Match

-Nicolas Cage has some practical advice to young actors about artificial intelligence.
+Nicolas Cage has some practical advice for young actors about artificial intelligence.

-Speaking at the 25th Newport Beach Film Festival on Sunday, the "Longlegs" star warned up-and-comers not to let their performances be manipulated with AI to create "employment based digital replicas" (EBDRs) — and no, not even in the limited terms described by new protections against the tech.
+Speaking at the 25th Newport Beach Film Festival on Sunday, the “Longlegs” star warned up-and-coming performers not to allow their work to be manipulated by AI into “employment-based digital replicas” (EBDRs)—even within the narrow limits outlined in the latest protections.

 Line in the Sand